“Land of the Free”: Provocation or Conversation?

 In response, over 200 players nationwide kneeled or linked arms during the playing of the national anthem, rather than standing.
 However, by protesting President Trump’s statement, many athletes were actually objecting to Trump instead of supporting Kaepernick’s original protest.
 Kaepernick’s protest was never intended to be targeted against Trump, but players who have kneeled over the past month have cited their reasons as backlash against the President.
 Miami Dolphins player Julius Thomas said, “To have the president trying to intimidate people — I wanted to send a message that I don’t condone that.”
 Drew Brees, a player for the New Orleans Saints, said, “I disagree with what the president said and how he said it.
 I think it’s very unbecoming of the office of President of the United States to talk like that.”

 To understand the intended message of these peaceful protests, it is better to consider the original protests of 2016.
 The right for Kaepernick and others to express their opinions is uncontroversial: the First Amendment of the Constitution grants citizens of the United States the freedom of speech.
-Kaepernick on that occasion saw in the American flag a country that “oppresses black people and people of color,” but each American citizen sees the American flag, the emblem of their culture and home, in a different way.
+Kaepernick saw in the American flag a country that “oppresses black people and people of color;” each American citizen sees the American flag, the emblem of their culture and home, in a different way.
 Everyone’s perceptions ring true personally, and it is this individuality that creates the fabric of our country’s growth, pride, and achievement.
 The purpose of the flag, then, is to bring out America’s shared values, and to inspire a sense of identity – which ultimately drives our nation.
 When Kaepernick knelt before a flag which symbolized injustice to him, he was kneeling before a flag which represented myriad other qualities to different people.

 The power of Kaepernick’s protest was different than that of the average person, because of its visibility and the movement it sparked.
 His objective was to bring to light an issue important to him, but his method of protest is significant, too.
 Kaepernick played with the 49’ers football team under a specific contract, and was being paid 11.9 million dollars a year in 2016.
 He was clearly aware of his circumstance and position, and of the powerful impact which his protest would make.
 Kaepernick wielded widespread influence, and more responsibility because of his large role in American culture.
 Some saw in his demonstration an acceptable, impactful opportunity for expression, while others saw in it a violation of a time for celebration and national pride.